Plas Teg: Current ownership

 In 1986 Cornelia Bayley acquired Plas Teg for £75,000.
 She carried out a series of works at a cost of £400,000, £199,000 of which was funded by Cadw.
 Ten months after purchase the house was opened to the public.
 It remains Bayley's private residence.
 Plas Teg in 2022 closed to the public pending repairs.

 The county of Flintshire is said to be a land of spirits and hauntings.
 One notable case is that of the grey lady, described as the most popular of such entities in North East Wales.
 The old woman is reported to have been seen moving across the A541 adjacent to Plas Teg into the path of traffic.

 The courtyard entrance, walled garden, shrubberies and avenue are listed as Grade II in the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

 In media

-Paranormal enthusiasts claim Plas Teg is one of the "most haunted" houses in Wales and it has featured on ITV's Extreme Ghost Stories, Living's Most Haunted programme and in Ghosthunting With...
-Girls Aloud in 2006.